-Could include a pool (swimming, lap pool, spa area), play courts (basket ball, tennis), or picnic areas with shade structures.
+Could include a pool (swimming, lap pool, spa area), play courts (basket ball, tennis), picnic areas with shade structures, etc.

-Property

-Owners

-Association

-(POA):

-Typically a non-voluntary organization that collects regular dues from all property owners within a self-defined area to pay for ongoing maintenance, liability, and operations of privately owned amenities that benefit properties within the self-defined area.
+Property Owners Association (POA): Typically a non-voluntary organization that collects regular dues from all property owners within a self-defined area to pay for ongoing maintenance, liability, and operations of privately owned amenities that benefit properties within the self-defined area.
+A POA that chooses to register with the City ONC shall be included in official notification requirements of projects per Table 3.4 on page 36 and Table 3.5 on page 37 of this Plan.

-Public Improvement District (PID): A method of funding subdivision improvements, such as roads, public buildings, drainage infrastructure and recreational facilities through special assessments added to property taxes.
+Public Improvement District (PID): A method of funding subdivision improvements, such as roads, public buildings, drainage infrastructure and recreational facilities through special assessments added to property taxes for properties within the defined boundaries of the district.
+See Section 14.3.2